 - A student must dress neatly and with discretion. - Shoes must be worn at all times.
-No house slippers. - No hats or other head coverings inside the building including but not limited to hats, hoodies, or bandanas. - Skirts and shorts must be long enough to reach the tips of fingers when arms are held naturally to the side. - Any article of clothing which allows undergarments to show cannot be worn. - Shirts must have shoulder straps of at least two inches and should not go down too far below the arms.
+House slippers are not permitted. - No hats or other head coverings inside the building including but not limited to hats, hoodies, or bandanas. - Skirts and shorts must be long enough to reach the tips of fingers when held down to their side. - Shirts must have shoulder straps of at least two inches and should not go down too far below the arms.
 Inappropriately low necklines are not permitted. - Bare midriffs when standing or sitting are not allowed.
-No skin should show between the bottom of the shirt and the top of the pant or skirt. - Clothing or jewelry that is suggestive or symbolic of drugs, alcohol, guns or any other inappropriate activity / wording is not allowed. - No clothing with rips or tears higher than fingertips when arms are held naturally to the side. - Sunglasses will not be worn inside.
+No skin should show between the bottom of the shirt and the top of the pant or skirt. - Clothing or jewelry that is suggestive or symbolic of drugs, alcohol, guns or any other inappropriate activity / wording is not allowed. - No clothing with rips or tears higher than fingertips when arms are to the side. - Sunglasses will not be worn inside.